 Easy Vegan Quinoa and Cheese Patties

-- 2 tbsp ground flax seeds + 4 tbsp water
+- 2 tablespoon ground flax seeds + 4 tablespoon water

-- 185 g quinoa, cooked according to package, with ¼ tsp salt
+- 185 g quinoa, cooked according to package, with ¼ teaspoon salt

 - 75 g extra mature vegan cheddar